Fixing Up Walls Before Painting: Repairing Damaged Plaster the Right Way

 Let New Plaster Fully Cure Before Painting

-• Cementitious plaster, made from cement, lime, and sand, cures in around 45 to 60 days.
-While cement hardens quickly, the lime in the mix needs additional time to fully cure.
+- Cementitious plaster, made with cement, lime, and sand, typically cures in 45–60 days.
+Although cement hardens quickly, the lime component requires more time to fully set.
 Patience is key!

-New plaster may look dry on the surface but still be damp underneath.
-Don't be tempted to speed up the curing time using heaters or fans, which can cause uneven drying and cracking.
-The best approach is to maintain normal indoor temperatures and relative humidity and allow the natural curing process to run its course.
-Your patience will pay off with a durable paint finish.
+Keep in mind that plaster may look dry on the surface but still hold moisture underneath.
+Avoid speeding up drying with heaters or fans, as this can cause cracking.
+Instead, maintain normal indoor conditions and let the plaster cure naturally.
+The wait will pay off with a strong, lasting paint finish.

 Sand and Prime Repaired Areas